playermissile/dli_tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Atari provides a way to sync with a scan line, and that's triggered by
-saving (any value) to the WSYNC memory location at $d40a.
-This causes the 6502
+saving some value (any value, the bit pattern is not important) to the WSYNC
+memory location at $d40a.
+This causes the 6502 to stop processing instructions
-to halt until the electron beam nears the end of the scan line, at which point
+until the electron beam nears the end of the scan line, at which point the 6502
-the 6502 will resume executing instructions.
-Because the electron beam is
+will resume executing instructions.
+Because the electron beam is usually off-
-usually off-screen at this point, it is safe to change color registers for at
+screen at this point, it is safe to change color registers for at least the
-least the next several instructions without artifacts appearing on screen.
+next several instructions without artifacts appearing on screen.

 .. code-block::